gammapy/gammapy/docs/time/period.rst

 Introduction
 ============

-`~gammapy.time.lomb_scargle` establishes methods for period detection in unevenly sampled time series.
+`~gammapy.time.period` establishes methods for period detection in unevenly sampled time series.
-It computes the Lomb-Scargle periodogram and the spectral window function on a light curve and returns the period of an intrinsic periodic beahviour in respect of different significance criteria and an adjustable false alarm probability.
+It computes the Lomb-Scargle periodogram and the spectral window function on a light curve and returns the period of the highest periodogram peak as the period of an intrinsic periodic beahviour.
+The false alarm probability of this period is estimated under the null hypothesis of only-noise data.
 The result can be plotted with `~gammapy.time.plot_periodogram`.
 The Lomb Scargle algorithm is provided by `astropy.stats.LombScargle`.
+See the astropy docs for more details about the Lomb-Scargle periodogram and its false alarm probability [1]_.

 Getting Started
 ===============